 When people ask how I met Monika, we usually look at each other and shrug.
 Twitter?
 Ignite Boulder?
 A concert?
 All of the above?
 It was quite a while ago for sure, and that lady has become a most cherished friend.
 The difference in our ages makes us more like sisters sometimes, although Monika is quite mature and me... not so much.
 So basically we meet in the middle?
 What *is* clearly defined, though, is how Monika met Jonathon.
 And then married him 23 days later.
 I remember it distinctly because I am there in that timeline, at Day 5 Concert.
 I got a text while they were in route, "I am bringing a guy.
 I want your opinion."

 I don't consider myself a jealous person.
 But of course it comes naturally to everyone, right?
 That ugly feeling that creeps out of nowhere when you hear something wonderful for friend, and you can't help thinking, "why not me?"

+Everyone is talking about Duck Dynasty's Phil Roberston and A&E's suspension of him.
+What is so surprising to me is the wide variety of comments I have seen, and how many people are quoting the bible to me.
+As far as a general overview of the situation, my friend Kristen Howerton from Rage Against The Minivan covers my feelings quite well.
 What I am pondering is our modern day fascination with holding on to the bible with both hands, gripping so hard that our knuckles turn white.
 Why quote it word for word as a road map for our lives when the words themselves are so contradictory?
 And truthfully many of the passages have no meaning in the here and now.
 Not to mention they were written down long after they actually happened.
 Doesn't that leave some margin for error?